 Law and Philosophy — A coordinated JD/PhD in Philosophy and Law is available.
 Students wishing to obtain the coordinated degrees must be admitted separately to both programs.
 Students admitted for the coordinated degrees must begin either with the first full year of law school or the first two years of philosophy; after that they may alternate semesters as they choose.
 The program in Law may be completed in five semesters.
 The requirements for philosophy are the same as for regular philosophy graduate students.

 2. Applications for admission and financial aid may be obtained by writing to the Admissions Office, Harvard Graduate School of Arts and Sciences, Holyoke Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138.
-The application may be submitted online.
+The application may be submitted online at the GSAS Admissions website.

 Selected Recent Dissertation Titles: